Natsiopoulos/ARDL/README.md

 - Estimate complex ARDL models just providing the ARDL order
 - Estimate the conditional ECM just providing the underlying ARDL model or the order
-- Estimate the long-run multipliers
+- Estimate the long-run, short-run, delay, and interim multipliers
 - Apply the bound test for no cointegration (*Pesaran et al., 2001*)
   - Both the *F-test* and the *t-test* are available
   - The *p-value* is also available along with the *critical value